kcartlidge/ruthless/README.md

 ### Required in advance

-These will need to available on your system first:
+These will need to be available on your system first:

 - [Ruby 2.4.5+](https://www.ruby-lang.org)
 - [Bundler](https://bundler.io/)